 It appeared Rodriguez allowed an injury to go beyond its original scope, defining his self-image based on one company or job, but compassion is what separates an experienced New York bankruptcy attorney from those who criticize debtors as being failures.
 A qualified NY bankruptcy lawyer is an ally and can advise on legal proceedings, budgeting, fraud prevention, and resilience.
 Bankruptcy is not a symbol of imperfection, but an unleashing of the past, and a test in courage to face the mystery that comes.

 Bankruptcy proceedings are governed by federal law – the Bankruptcy Code, found at Title 11 of the United States Code.
 Title 11 contains numbered chapters that define eligibility to Chapter 7, Chapter 9, Chapter 11, Chapter 12, Chapter 13 and Chapter 15.

 Chapter 7 can be used by businesses and consumers to liquidate assets to pay off creditors such as credit card companies.
 Once a person files Chapter 7, the person is immediately notified by a court about a 341 creditors hearing.
 If all goes well during a 341 hearing, the debtor’s case gets set for discharge.

 A Chapter 7 debtor cannot reorganize.
 Unlike other bankruptcy chapters, the debtor does not reemerge from bankruptcy with restructured debt.
-In Chapter 7, upon the filing of the petition, a trustee oversees sell off of the debtor’s assets.
+In Chapter 7, upon the filing of the petition, a trustee oversees the sell-off of the debtor’s assets.
 The trustee is assigned to a case randomly from eligible panel trustees in the district where the case is filed.
-For a small business, the trustee takes over control from an entity’s board and managment team.
+For a small business, the trustee takes over control from an entity’s board and management team.

 Engage an experienced New York bankruptcy attorney who keeps up with the news and changes in bankruptcy laws and regulations for counseling on bankruptcy proceedings.